Bereavement help and support for people struggling with a loss

 Losing someone you love and care for can be one of the most difficult experiences you face in your lifetime.

 Everyone copes with bereavement differently.
 There is no right or wrong way to feel and there is no set timeframe for when you ‘should’ or ‘shouldn’t’ come to terms with your loss.
+Some experiencing a loss may seek to speak to a therapist or counsellor, whereas others may want to process their loss in another way.
+Accepting and processing grief is different for everyone and that's okay.

 If you are struggling with bereavement, Priory’s grief counselling can provide you with the support that you need, taking into account your personal circumstances and the nature of your loss to equip you with effective techniques that can help you cope with your feelings.